owensam/dansomconsultancy.org/README.md

 Host a self-contained, declarative infrastructure, password-protected, data-driven static photo gallery to share project pictures with clients, without needing to run, maintain (or pay for) servers.

+## Solution
+Create a portal accessible by both Dansom Consulting and its clients.
+Dansom Consulting will create accounts for its clients and each client can have multiple projects/galleries.
+Clients will login in to the portal and view their project galleries.
+Links to project galleries can be activated  by Dansom Consulting through  the platform.

+## Advantages of Hosting the application on AWS Cloud

+The application files will be hosted on AWS cloud.
+This offers a more reliable, secure, affordable, and scalable implementation than having Dansom Consulting buy their own server to host the platform application.
+Cost of physically owning and provisioning a server for this simple project can be up to $400/year compared to an approximate of
+$168/year when hosting this on the cloud not forgetting all the benefits that the cloud provides

 ## Architecture